-6. Development of standardisation methods for eco-design and energy labelling of photovoltaic products
+7. Development of standardisation methods for Eco-design and Energy Labelling of photovoltaic products

-This action aims at developing standardised (pre-normative) methods relevant to eco-design and energy labelling of photovoltaics.
-In particular, there would be two sets of methods developed:
+Research activities for the development of standardised (pre-normative) methods relevant for ecodesign and energy labelling of photovoltaics.
+In particular, there would be two sets of methods developed

-- Standardised method for the calculation and testing of the yield of bifacial photovoltaic modules and: - Standardised method for the measurement and testing of the long term degradation of the photovoltaic modules performance (some activity started with the preparation of the IEC 63209 standard).
+- Standardised method for the calculation and testing of the yield of bifacial photovoltaic modules and - standardised method for the measurement and testing of the long term degradation of the photovoltaic modules performance (some activity started with the preparation of the IEC 63209 standard).
 The main aspects of interest (e.g. thermal fatigue, damp heat, etc.) should be identified.

-The research should cover at least:
+The research activities should cover at least: